michaelhyi/personal-website/DEPLOY.md

 sudo systemctl restart redis6
 ```

-Repeat the steps above to create a test Redis server for running tests.
-However, skip Step 6 and be sure to set `protected-mode yes` to `protected-mode no` in `redis6.conf`.

 # Spring Boot API Deployment

 1. Only on your first time using the keypair, run the following command.